 - Ask your employer for a day off for your scheduled move date.

-- Drain water from garden hoses and drain gasoline from lawn equipment.
-Clear other lawn equipment and move potted plants for easy access.
+- Drain the water from garden hoses and the gas from lawn equipment.
+Clear other lawn equipment and move potted plants so the movers will have easy access.

 2 Days Out

-For more homeownership tips, check out AP Mortgage Blog.
+For more homeownership tips, check out the AP Mortgage Blog.